thedelk/grooper-ace-architect/docs/vol-1/condition.md

 ![](../assets/img/vol-1/2-3/034.png)

-!!! danger "TO-DO"
-    Insert information about OCR and unattended client (images 36-39)

 ## Recap

 That's it for the **Condition** phase!
 We've successfully prepped our images and extracted text from them.

 Here's a list of everything we learned:

 - how to clone a batch from production to test,
 - how to create an Image Processing Profile (or "IP Profile"),
 - how to configure our IP Profile to clean up our images,